The Zoologist Who Makes Animal Origami out of Vietnam's Banknotes | Saigoneer

 One unique thing about Đạt's designs is that they do not require standard origami materials like kami or washi paper, but can be made using Vietnamese bills between VND200 and 5,000.

-Explaining this feature, Đạt said that he wanted to honor Vietnam's traditonal craft of money folding, and make it more known to international viewers, as well as making it easer for people to learn origami, even if they have little dexterity or access to hobby stores.
+Explaining this feature, Đạt said that he wanted to honor Vietnam's traditional craft of money folding, and make it more known to international viewers, as well as making it easier for people to learn origami, even if they have little dexterity or access to hobby stores.

 "A lot of origami patterns are too sophisticated for beginners because they can take hundreds of steps.
 But banknotes can only be folded about 50 times, so I use them to simplify my designs.
 Plus, money is like the most basic material of all, so if something can be folded with money, it can work with any other type of paper — a calendar, a notebook, even a lottery ticket."